josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Angular loads a component declaratively when using the component's selector to locate the element in the template.
 Angular then creates the HTML representation of the component and inserts it into the DOM at the selected element.
-These aren't entry components.
+These are not entry components.

 The bootstrapped root `AppComponent` is an *entry component*.
 True, its selector matches an element tag in `index.html`.
-But `index.html` isn't a component template and the `AppComponent` selector doesn't match an element in any component template.
+But `index.html` is not a component template and the `AppComponent` selector does not match an element in any component template.

 Components in route definitions are also *entry components*.
 A route definition refers to a component by its *type*.